johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

 * Or execute the `dir` command if using Windows to see the files in the directory.
 * Now execute the following command to run the script:
 * `node a-create-address.js`
+* Be patient as your computer works.
 * The script will produce output similar to the following but not exactly the same.
 ```
 `GetNewAddressOptions`: 5,true options are deprecated and will be removed in v.2.0.0.

 Your address is: DVZRJOKM9KQKRLLIQPQAWASCQGBHYJURXGOBAJPZNHHQAYCXTZFQZJTIBX9OQHOHFDNLQWFYGWRFALSBXBQPACGMUA,AMECMIEELJKYZPQLBVSMJLSVPQFDSDZHTIWGORVJD9OUDGYINMOABRINKLW9HFVSFAKUQSWTJGCGSILS9MGNBSOAIA,AYKJNRHMHA9CHSLREPDJBRMYLPOBJRGYPFYYNDSVBJYWEIEVCEQPRBQSEHXSFKLCBQJADSZSYJLUKBCGWKDHOCYROD,BOHZADRVGVCTVEWFQQZNYSHWXGZFDVDPDXKWGGEEALYHKYIWSZMEA9ZGZILNJQBXQMFNQRXOGUIPK9HACEELAFMNIB,UI9UUGM9QZGNSNCCIGUDQOMGRRZT9CNJXUORVNCVNBJLU9KYAYWNUQWLBLKKOXHCSHPXKOEVPAPFINAD9VUOPXREO9
 ```
-* The output shown above is 5 different addresses each of which is separtated from the others with a comma.
+* The output shown above is 5 different addresses each of which is separated from the others with a comma.
 * Organize the addresses so they look as follows:
 ```
 Addresses for seed a